 Greggory W. Hockemeyer

-Upon completing law school in 1989, Hockemeyer took a position with the City of Indianapolis as an attorney with its Department of Metropolitan Development advising staff and enforcing land use ordinances.
-In 1992, Hockemeyer moved back to Whitley County to enter private practice with Terry L. Smith & Associates.
-In 1995, he joined Attorney Jon Myers to found the law firm which later became Myers Tison Hockemeyer & McNagny, LLP, where he currently practices law.
-Since 2001 Hockemeyer has served as managing partner of the firm, overseeing day-to-day operations, personnel and information technologies.
+Greggory W. Hockemeyer obtained his bachelor’s degree with honors at Wabash College (Crawfordsville, IN) in 1985.
+Hockemeyer attended IU School of Law at Indianapolis following college.
+While attending law school, he worked for Indiana Attorney General Lin Pearson.
+Upon completing law school in 1989, Hockemeyer took a position with the City of Indianapolis as an attorney with its Department of Metropolitan Development.
+In 1992, Hockemeyer moved back to Whitley County to enter private practice.
+In 1995, he joined Attorney Jon Myers to found the law partnership which later became Myers Hockemeyer & McNagny, LLP, where he serves as managing partner.